 Where we have offered a Guarantee in our Survey Report, this is our Standard 20-year written Guarantee.
 Since 1983 we have issued guarantees with much of our work, but we are proud to report that more than 99% of our customers have never needed to use them.
 For further peace of mind, in addition to our Standard Guarantee we can offer Guaranteed Protection Insurance (“GPI”), at a further cost.
 Under GPI, the Property Care Association will instruct one of its members to uphold the Guarantee if, during the first 10 years of our Guarantee, we cannot fulfil our obligations under it for any reason.
 For further information about GPI, please contact us.

-a) Do not apply to all of the work that we carry.
+a) Do not necessarily apply to all of the work that we carry out.

 b) Will only be issued following the account to which they relate being settled in full.

 d) May be cancelled or withheld should the account to which they relate fall into arrears or default at any time.